bradymiller/bradymiller.github.io/todo/index.md

 ## TODO lists

 ### STAT
 1. Incorporate alpine 3.10 (using PHP 7.3); and ensure php7-sodium and php7-calendar is installed in alpine 3.9/3.10 and other dockers (including the ubuntu package).
+DONE except just need to ensure the ubuntu package has calendar and sodium php extensions by default (it likely does).
 1. Ensure samesite Strict is working well and consider changing this in the docker php.ini scripts for php 7.3+
 1. Update the acknowledgments page with new organization and landing web page (when ready)
 1. Prep for 5.0.2 release (next up is the branch)